iron-io/docs/cache/start/first-cache/index.md

 # Setting Up Your First Cache

+{% include language-switcher.html %}

 IronCache is a product that allows you to store temporary information for a limited amount of time, without having to worry about managing the memory or availability of such a store.
-It focuses on [a simple API](/cache/reference/api) and interoperability with [industry standards](/cache/code/memcached), making it simple to integrate into your current application.
-The [atomic operations](#incrementing) offered by IronCache make managing state in concurrent, scalable applications a simple matter.
+It focuses on a [simple API](/cache/reference/api) and interoperability with [industry standards](/cache/code/memcached), making it simple to integrate into your cloud application.
+The [atomic operations](#incrementing) offered by IronCache make managing state across independent, asynchronous processes a simple matter.

-Setting up your first cache on IronCache is easy.
-To make life easier, some [official libraries](/cache/code/libraries) have been created to interface with our API natively from within some of the most popular languages.
+Setting up your first cache on IronCache is easy: just insert an item into the non-existent cache as if it existed.
+IronCache will automatically create the cache for you.

 Caches consist of items, which hold the data of the cache.
 Items are just a key and a value; the key is a string that identifies the item, the value is the data that item holds.

 There are two main operations for caches: [storing](#storing_data) and [retrieving](#retrieving_data) your data.
-[Deleting](#deleting_data) is also supported, but optional.
+[Deleting](#deleting_data) is also supported, but optional, as items will expire after a [set time](/cache/reference/environment#item_constraints).

+To make life easier, we've created [official libraries](/cache/code/libraries) to interface with our API natively from within some of the most popular languages.

 ## Storing Data

 Every cache begins with a call to store data.
-When you tell it to store data, IronCache will always behave intelligently.
-If the cache you want to store data in doesn't exist, IronCache will create it.
-If the data doesn't exist, IronCache will create the item in the cache; if the item exists, IronCache will overwrite it.
-The overwriting and creation of items can be configured via the API.
+When you tell it to store data, IronCache will always behave intelligently:

+* If the cache you want to store data in doesn't exist, IronCache will create it.
+* If the data doesn't exist, IronCache will create the item in the cache.
+* If the item exists, IronCache will overwrite it.

+The overwriting and creation of items can be overriden using [the API](/cache/reference/api).

 Here's how to store data in a cache: